 Science Literacy Week highlights Canada’s outstanding scientists and science communicators from coast-to-coast.
 The goals are to showcase the excellence and diversity of Canadian science and to show how exciting science is.
 Be it as simple as a science-themed book display encouraging people to read something a little different to multi-day events, the week offers something for everyone.
 For one week in September, libraries, universities, museums and other partners put on a spectacular nationwide festival of science.

-2016’s week came to include over 500 events put on by 140+ partners in 60 cities coast to coast.
-From public talks to explosive chemistry demos, stargazing sessions to a beaver dissection there was a little bit of everything for science lovers of all ages.
-Now with support from the Natural Sciences and Engineering Research Council of Canada (NSERC) even more people will be able to celebrate the week in 2017.
+2017’s week came to include over 800 events put on by 200+ partners in 100 cities coast to coast.
+From public talks to explosive chemistry demos, stargazing sessions to nature hikes there was a little bit of everything for science lovers of all ages.
+Support from the Natural Sciences and Engineering Research Council of Canada (NSERC) makes the week possible.